michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 CREATE EXTENSION IF NOT EXISTS btree_gist;
 ```

-:bulb: By installting the `postgis` extention, we avoiding the need of giving LTSS component superuser privileges (which is trying to install the extention otherwise)
+:bulb: By installting the `postgis` extention, we avoiding the need of giving LTSS component superuser privileges (which is attempting to install the extension otherwise).

 The `timescaledb_toolkit` enables additional time-series features.
 They are needed to to work with continuously increasing energy values, like energy.

 The `btree_gist` will be needed later on for cost reports creation.

 At the next step, let's create a dedicated schema.
-We will create all new objects in this schema to maintain clarity.
+We will create new objects in this schema to maintain clarity.
 ```sql
 CREATE SCHEMA ltss_energy;
 ```